danielballan/pims2-prototype/README.md

   import `pims` to subclass its objects and (2) the user must import the external package before using `pims.open` for PIMS to discover it.
-* PIMS readers return `Frame` objects which subclass `numpy.ndarray` in order to tack a custom `metadata` alongside the data, rather than taking the xarray approach and putting `metadata` on an object that encapsulates the data through composition.
+* PIMS readers return `Frame` objects which subclass `numpy.ndarray` in order to tack a custom `metadata` on the array, rather than taking the xarray approach and putting `metadata` on an object that encapsulates the data through composition.
 The authors now appreciate the downsides of subclassing `ndarray` and the difficulties of propagating metadata through array